utensil/blog/content/posts/math-2024/index.md

 I might need to follow on the latest development on the linear attention mechanism {{< cite "peng2024eagle" >}}.

+I have almost no understanding of diffusion models, so I should read {{< cite "bao2023all" >}} and related papers.

 ### Consciousness

 Lately I became aware of the work on mathematical models of consciousness, namely Integrated information theory {{< cite "albantakis2023integrated" >}} and The information theory of individuality {{< cite "krakauer2020information" >}}.